Wireless access control - smart and simple installation

 Integration and expandability

 A wireless system doesn’t have to stand alone.
-It can be integrated with other security solutions, such as digital door intercoms, automatic door openers, and alarm systems.
+It can be integrated with other security solutions, such as digital door phones, automatic door openers, and alarm systems.
 This gives you a comprehensive solution where everything works together seamlessly, and you always have a complete overview in one place.

 Wireless systems can also be combined with app-based access, allowing users to unlock doors directly from their smartphones.
 This makes the system even more flexible and future-proof.